danimaciasperea/Calduino/README.md

 ## Acknowledgments

--  EMS Wiki from <a href="https://emswiki.thefischer.net/doku.php" target="_blank">thefisher.net</a>.
+-  EMS Wiki from [thefisher.net](https://emswiki.thefischer.net/doku.php).
 Without this source I would not have been able to decode the data packages sent through the EMS Bus.
--  The first attemps to communicate with the EMS Bus where done thanks to <a href="https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz" target="_blank">Bbqkees</a>, the NEFITSerial library and his UART Interface Circuit schematic.
+-   The first attemps to communicate with the EMS Bus where done thanks to [Bbqkees](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz), the NEFITSerial library and his UART Interface Circuit schematic.